How to Use a Clothesline Correctly

 Tip #10: Not all clothespins are created equal.

 It’s true.
-High quality clothespins bring high quality results.
+High-quality clothespins bring high-quality results.
 I can’t tell you how many packages of $1.99 Walmart clothespins I’ve gone through.
 Really, the cheap clothespins serve no purpose beyond keeping the bag of Reese’s Cups you have hiding in the freezer closed.
-Here are a few things to look for when you are buying clothespins:

 • Get pins you can actually open.
 I bought some clothespins a while back that were very heavy duty, but it took two hands to open them.
 Imagine trying to hang your clothes when you need two hands on the pin.
 It isn’t graceful (or very successful).
 I like the ones with the little grooves on them.